bigpuritz/validator4j/README.md

     - Bean instance should be not null
     - "id"-property should be in range between 20 and 100
     - "name"-property should contains only unicode letters
-    - "value"-property should be in range betwenn 0 and 100
+    - "value"-property should be in range between 0 and 100
     - "date"-property should be not null and in the future

 This can be achieved defining following validator: